 The health insurance system needs immediate improvement to ensure equitable and affordable access for all individuals.
 Comprehensive reform is required to address these challenges and improve efficiency and fairness in the provision of hemodialysis services.
 The hemodialysis service includes subthemes such as variations in the types of services offered between hospitals and inadequate coverage service types.
 The research results show that intervention strategies focusing on providing hemodialysis services have a great influence on patient satisfaction.
 Hemodialysis services must be provided equitably, efficiently, safely and impartially for all patients(18).
-Various service organization, nursing care, psychological services, administration, attention, medical services, nutrition, and medication(19).
+Various service dimensions influencing hemodialysis patient satisfaction include facilities and service organization, nursing care, psychological services, administration, attention, medical services, nutrition, and medication(19).